Cricket World Cup: Afghanistan eyeing semi-final place after 'amazing rise' with Australia up next on Tuesday

 "There's a difference between talking about it and actually going out and doing it.
 And we're seeing players go out and do it now.
 We've spoken a lot about it and worked really hard to try and achieve it, so it's nice to see the players do well and have a smile on the face."

-The smiles on Afghanistan's players will be wider still if they beat Australia on Tuesday.
+The smiles on Afghanistan's players' faces will be wider still if they beat Australia on Tuesday.
 A result like that would add another entry to their list of great nights and push them closer to the uncharted territory of the World Cup knockout phase.

 Will the amazing rise continue?